Locations:

 • Does this mean I have a serious medical condition?

-• How do you find out what caused my monocytosis?
+• How will you find out what’s causing my monocytosis?

-• How soon will I know what’s wrong with me?
+• How soon will I know what’s going on with my body?

 • I know I have a medical condition that causes my high monocyte count.
 Does a high count mean my condition is getting worse?